 500+ acres of history and natural beauty

-Scenic Hudson acquired this magnificent landscape in 2019, and the Palisades Interstate Park Commission (PIPC), New York State Parks (State Parks) and Scenic Hudson collaborated over several years to establish the first State Park in the City of Kingston and Town of Ulster.
-Scenic Hudson continues to manage Sojourner Truth State Park, which is owned by PIPC and is a part of the New York State Parks Palisades Region.
-Learn more about the park and future events on our community page at: sojournertruthstatepark.info.
+KINGSTON and the TOWN OF ULSTER, Ulster County (500+ acres) — Scenic Hudson acquired this magnificent landscape in 2019, and collaborated with the Palisades Interstate Park Commission (PIPC) and New York State Parks (State Parks) over several years to establish the first State Park in the City of Kingston and Town of Ulster.
+Scenic Hudson continues to manage Sojourner Truth State Park, now owned by PIPC and a part of the New York State Parks Palisades Region.
+Learn more about this exciting and evolving park, including future events at: sojournertruthstatepark.info.

 The park hosts a key segment of the Kingston Greenline called the Hudson River Brickyard Trail, connecting Kingston Point Beach with East Kingston.
 It’s also one of the few places where the 750-mile Empire State Trail connects directly with the Hudson River.
 It offers opportunities for a range of outdoor experiences — from intimate hikes and family gatherings to larger community events.